MisterY/music-site/drums/exercises.md

 - Jojo's hand claping, [link](https://www.youtube.com/watch?v=ZnICKtoG2Wg).
 - Charles Wilcoxon: place fingertips on the table and lift palms.
 Tap left index finger and right middle finger in rapid succession.

+## Subdivisions, the "Method"

+The "Method": Set the metronome to 40 bpm.
+Play, using alternating hands, subdivisions from 2 to 13 within one beat.
+Can be applied on the set.

 ## Hands

 - Open/close technique, double-stroke roll, Dave Weckl ([link](https://www.youtube.com/watch?v=rJD-L-tyvyE))